d9pouces/PolyArchiv/README.md

 Extra backup options
 --------------------

-  * `--verbose`: display more infos
+  * `--verbose`: display more info
   * `--force`: force the backup, even if not required (the last backup is recent enough)
-  * `--nrpe`: the output is compatible with Nagios/NRPE (so you can use it like a standard Nagios check in your sup)
+  * `--nrpe`: the output is compatible with Nagios/NRPE (so you can use it as a standard Nagios check in your sup)
   * `--show-commands`: display all operations as a plain Bash script
   * `--confirm-commands`: display all operations and ask for a manual confirmation before running them
   * `--dry`: does not actually perform operations